JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-05-06-methodcount.md

 title: Efficiently reducing your method count
 published: true
 comments: true
+header:
-img: img/blog/methodcount/methodcount.png
+  image: img/blog/methodcount/methodcount.png
   imgcredit: Image by Mutual mobile, https://mutualmobile.com, added method counts
 ---
 As green field projects are a rare breed, chances are that you've inherited a legacy code base.
 If you're as lucky as me, that code base has over 65k methods causing the build times to be boringly slow.